Most people do not need food supplements – their diets provide all the nutrients they need. However, there are some exceptions.

 Exposure to strong sunlight is not recommended due to the risk of skin cancer.
 So, foods rich in vitamin D or a supplement are needed.
 This is particularly important in autumn and winter months.

-Young children should be given 5 micrograms of vitamin D every day from Halloween (31 October) to St Patrick’s Day (17 March).
+Children aged 1 to 4 should be given 5 micrograms of vitamin D as a supplement every day from Halloween (31 October) to St Patrick’s Day (17 March).

-All women of child-bearing age, including those taking contraception, should take a 400 microgram supplement of folic acid every day.
+All people who could become pregnant, including those taking contraception, should take a 400 microgram supplement of folic acid every day.

-If you have a chronic medical condition such as diabetes, are overweight or have a history of NTDs in your family or your partners, we suggest you speak to a medical professional for more advice.
-You may need to take a higher dose
+If you have a chronic medical condition such as diabetes, are overweight or have a history of neural tube defects (NTDs) in your family or your partners, we suggest you speak to a medical professional for more advice.
+You may need to take a higher dose.

 All adults need 200 micrograms of folic acid a day.
 We can get this from foods like: